 Holiday homework ideas may be set by the teacher.
-For those who wish to maintain a regular routine we recommend trips to library for reading, the keeping of a holiday diary or scrap book and working on current maths targets or tables.
+For those who wish to maintain a regular routine we recommend trips to the library for reading, the keeping of a holiday diary or scrap book and working on current maths targets or tables.

-Foundation Independent 10 minutes daily We encourage reading in reception in a wide variety of ways: Phase daily reading Children will have guided reading sessions with their teacher each week and will bring the guided reading book home.
+Foundation Phase Independent daily reading 10 minutes daily We encourage reading in reception in a wide variety of ways: Children will have guided reading sessions with their teacher each week and will bring the guided reading book home on the Friday.
 Please refer to the reading record to see what they have been focusing on.
-They will also be given an individual reading book, suitable for their reading level, which will be changed weekly.
+They will also be given a sharing book which is to be shared with your child.
+They may choose to read this or prefer you to read to them.
 When hearing your child read, please talk about the pictures and what is happening to the characters.
 Start to make simple predictions about what might happen next.
 Please encourage the use of sounds to decode words e.g. shop.
 Say, let's use your sounds to work out the word, sh-o-p and then blend, shop.
 Remember to give lots of praise and support.
 It is helpful to teachers if parents add comments about their child's reading in their reading diary.
 Sharing a wide variety of books with your child is also important.
 By reading a story to your child or sharing an information book this gives you the opportunity to discuss the pictures and ask questions: What did you like best?
 Why do you think did that?
 Encourage your child to ask questions too.
 You may like to share any books you have read with your child from home by jotting the titles down in the reading record on the pages at the front.
-Letters/words/ spellings 5-10 minutes daily All children are given key words from the Letters and Sounds Phases to learn.
+Letters/words/ spellings 5-10 minutes daily All children are given key words linked to the ELS phonics scheme.
 We would like you to play games with these or stick them around the house to encourage familiarity.
 Please practise writing them down using the Look, Cover, Write, Check process.
 Research has demonstrated that writing the words commits them to memory.
-Mental recall of number bonds 5,10,20 Children need to know mental recall of number bonds to 5, 10, 20 e.g. 0+5=5, 1+4=5, 2+3=5.
+Mental recall of number bonds 5,10,20 Children need to know mental recall of number bonds to 5 and 10 e.g. 0+5=5, 1+4=5, 2+3=5.
 They can use a systematic approach.
 (Fingers are good to do this with for number bonds to 10) or use a resource e.g. peas at dinnertime, toys on the floor etc.) By writing down the number sentences they children are able to rehearse number formation and also they begin to see the pattern of the numbers and can then begin to recall them verbally Speaking and Listening Parents can ask for a 'Wow' sheet which enables the child and parent to record something that has made their parent say "'Wow!
 I didn't know you could do that now!
 "This is then placed in the learning journeys for the child to refer to back too.
 To encourage children to share and discuss their learning we will send a home a photograph of something they have done within class.
 We would ask that you discuss this picture with the children asking questions and then scribing down exactly what they say.
 These activities support children with their speaking and listening skills.